ssatguru/BabylonJS-CharacterController/README.md

 [![npm](https://img.shields.io/npm/v/babylonjs-charactercontroller.svg)](https://npmjs.org/package/babylonjs-charactercontroller)
 [![npm](https://img.shields.io/npm/dm/babylonjs-charactercontroller.svg)](https://npmjs.org/package/babylonjs-charactercontroller)

 # BabylonJS-CharacterController

 A 3rd person CharacterController for use in [BabylonJS](http://www.babylonjs.com/) (a 3D HTML Webgl framework) applications.
 It uses the collider and moveWithCollision() function to move the character around.
-It uses some of the physics kinematic equations to calculate movements like jump, fall, slide.
+It uses physics kinematic equations to calculate movements like jump, fall, slide.
 It does not use any physics engine.
-It does not react to or apply forces.
+It does not react to forces but does apply forces to other physics object.
+The force applied cannot be controlled.
 For demo see
 <a href="https://ssatguru.github.io/BabylonJS-CharacterController-Samples/demo/" target="_blank">https://ssatguru.github.io/BabylonJS-CharacterController-Samples/demo/</a>